UntitledCharts/chart-downloader/README.md

 # Usage
 ### Releases
-Download `ChartDownloader.exe` from the [Latest Release](https://github.com/UntitledCharts/chart-downloader/releases/latest) and run it!
+Download `ChartDownloader.zip` from the [Latest Release](https://github.com/UntitledCharts/chart-downloader/releases/latest) and unzip it.
+Then, run it.
 ### Directly
 1. Install `Python >= 3.10` (Add to Path!)
 2. Install Git CLI (for installing requirements) https://cli.github.com/